PeterHevesi/MiduwayPCE/README.md

 # MiduwayPCE
-Unified UI Automation & End-to-End Testing Framework on top of Playwright.NET for Web and UIA3 for Windows
+Unified UI Automation & End-to-End Testing Framework -Playwright.NET for Web
+-UIA3 for Windows
+-Appium for Android and iOS